Who We Are

 Although the church is close to a large housing estate and only two-thirds of a mile from the main road, its secluded position means it is out of the public eye and one of its great attributes is its peaceful, rural location.

-Monday Lunch club takes place monthly and involves a short talk or slide show a simple prayer and hymn followed by lunch.
+Monday Lunch club takes place monthly (except August) and involves a short talk or slide show a simple prayer and hymn followed by lunch.
 The older people who attend come from a wide area and are not necessarily churchgoers.